 - Configure and publish your Event Landing Page

-- Add any needed Timing Points to each course in CT Live for which you'll be offering map tracking
+- Add any needed Timing Points to each course in CT Live for which you'll be offering map tracking and ensure that there is a Course Type Interval associated with each Point.

 Generate Your Map(s)